andrewbanchich/parse_dont_validate_rs/CONTINUED.md

 ### Affine types

 In Rust, types can enforce a third category of invarant: "verbs".
-More precisely, it gives types the ability to say "no" to developers based on the context of the callsite.
+More precisely, it gives types the ability to say "no" to developers based on the context of _the callsite_.